rdswyc/DataStructures/Stack/README.md

 The stack pointer to add the item.

 `item`
-A pointer to the new item to add.
+The new item to add.